 1. The Jewish view

-2. Plato's view (Maimonides doesn't worry too much about it, since he thinks it's not very popular AND it can be reconciled with the Jewish view)
+2. Plato's view (Maimonides doesn't worry too much about it, since he thinks it's not very popular.)

 B. Neither side can be proven.